Electronic-Mango/rss-reader-telegram-bot-docker-compose/README.md

 ### RSSHub
+RSSHub container can be started with `rss-hub` Compose profile.
+Without it the container won't be started.

 There are no configuration changes by default, however you can add your own parameters by modifying `./rss-hub/.env` file.
 This file stores all environment variables loaded into the RSSHub container.